NeedfulThings/freegemas/README.md

 # Work in Progress.
 TODO:

+ * Fix all the #ifdef GOSU_IS_IPHONE stuff - shouldn't be so ugly!
+ * Recreate iOS Xcode4 project and document it for the Gosu Wiki
+ * Document what was necessary to port this typical 4:3 game to iOS
+ * Fix all remaining Font inconsistencies
  * Find/add gettext->Strings.plist converter for localization
- * Add iOS Xcode4 project and document it for the Gosu Wiki
- * Add touch interface
- * Fix all remaining Font inconsistencies
  * Flesh out this README

 # Licensing